lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

-This field always holds the same value, therefore the TV is 6, the MO is "equal" and the "CDA "not-sent"".
+This field always holds the same value.
+Therefore, the TV is 6, the MO is "equal" and the "CDA "not-sent"".

 ## IPv6 Traffic class field